-- definition at its meeting in October 2018, approved retaining the exception from the general principles by considering SPEs incorporated in an economic territory other than any of its owners as separate institutional units.
-The nonresident entity is resident in its economy of incorporation.
-The same treatment for SPEs is currently being applied by the Globalization Task Team (GZTT), 9 with a view to maintaining consistency across statistical domains.
-The introduction of the nationality approach for SPEs owned by government would, therefore, imply an exception for government-controlled SPEs to the current guidance put forward by the GZTT, 10 thereby privileging instead the general approach of consolidating entities not meeting the criteria of being institutional units already applied for resident units. - 14.
-Option 2 implies keeping the current BPM6 standards unchanged.
+- 13. Option 2 implies keeping the current BPM6 standards unchanged.
 The uniqueness of government-owned or controlled nonresident entities is that these are used for fiscal purposes.
 The current imputation practices broadly ensure a better recording for the government accounts (main indicators: deficit, debt) than with no imputations.
 These imputations encompass cross-border transactions and positions of the general government activities with an entity residing in a different territory operating for government's fiscal activities.
 While, in the past, concerns about the possibility of concealing the government debt or expenditure have been raised when SPEs are used for government fiscal operations, the current standards as prescribed in the BPM6 have been useful in addressing those concerns.
 They prevented any serious misrepresentation of the fiscal operations of general government.
 However, as mentioned in paragraph 6, Option 2 does not fully prevent all distortions of the government accounts regarding government revenue/expenditure breakdowns and/or asset/liability positions (including positions at nominal and market value).
-It notably distorts the relation between interest expenditure and the underlying liability. - 15.
-Option 3 keeps the current 2008 SNA/BPM6 standards that government SPEs abroad remain institutional units (like all other SPEs abroad) but with a more enhanced imputations of the SPEs' transactions and positions in the government accounts.
-Option 3 would entail modifying the current guidance with respect to the imputation of withdrawal/increase in equity between the SPE and the parent government and considering some new imputations in order to correctly represent government transactions and positions by nature and counterpart: - (i) to record interest expenditure on the imputed debt of government (instead of the current recording of current transfer), against withdrawal of equity in the SPE (i.e., implying recording interest revenue of the SPE, as a mirror to the SPE interest expenditure on the debt levied).
+It notably distorts the relation between interest expenditure and the underlying liability. - 14.
+Option 3 keeps the current 2008 SNA/BPM6 standards, i.e. that government SPEs abroad remain institutional units (like all other SPEs abroad)9, with enhanced imputations of the SPEs' transactions and positions in the government accounts.
+Option 3 would entail modifying the current guidance with respect to the imputation of withdrawal/increase in equity between the SPE and the parent government and considering some new imputations in order to correctly represent government transactions and positions by nature and counterpart: - (i) to record interest expenditure on the imputed debt of government (instead of the current recording of current transfer), against withdrawal of equity in the SPE (i.e., implying recording interest revenue of the SPE, as a mirror to the SPE interest expenditure on the debt levied). - (ii) to directly record the SPE expenditure as government expenditure according to their nature and counterpart (e.g., capital transfers to public corporations), against withdrawal of equity in the SPE. - (iii) to record acquisition of assets (like loans or equity) in government accounts, against withdrawal of equity in the SPE. - (iv) to record any/main SPE revenue (e.g. some cases of securitization) directly as government revenue, against an increase in equity in the SPE (and ultimately reduction in debt).

-9 See GZTT GN G.4 "Treatment of Special Purpose Entities and Residency."

-10 However, for countries that have enough information, the GZTT is proposing to produce complementary statistics on nationality basis.
-The consolidation of government-owned nonresident entities with the controlling government can be considered as an extension to the residency-based statistics, which remains the underlying core framework for macroeconomic statistics.
+9 The IMF's Balance of Payments Committee endorsed the SPE definition at its October 2018 meeting, retaining the exception from the general principles by considering SPEs incorporated in an economic territory other than any of its owners as separate institutional units.
+The GZTT proposes to maintain this treatment in GZTT GN G.4 "Treatment of Special Purpose Entities and Residency."
+However, for countries that have enough information, the GZTT is proposing that consolidation of government-owned nonresident entities with the controlling government can be considered as an extension to the residency-based statistics, which remains the underlying core framework for macroeconomic statistics.